CloudDesk/RTE-PMS-Backend/Document Repository/v3/PMS_Design_Change_Request_Flexible_Objectives_Probation_Review.md

 * unauthorized roles cannot create or map Company / Department Objectives
 * objective fill values are allowed for the actor, workflow state, and assessment term
 * score fields are rejected unless objective scoring is explicitly enabled
+* objective scoring mode is one of `CONTEXT_ONLY`, `WEIGHTED_OBJECTIVE_SCORE`, or `OVERALL_OBJECTIVE_SCORE`
+* only one objective scoring mode contributes to the same objective section total unless an approved override policy exists
+* manager-entered objective scores do not exceed 100
 * valid weightage exists before scoreable objectives participate in scoring
 * scoring totals remain valid
 * target direction is one of `HIGHER_IS_BETTER` or `LOWER_IS_BETTER`